 However, are you going to get more caffeine from a cup of nitro than you would from a shot of espresso?
 Absolutely.

-A regular cup of coffee (8 fl oz) has about 65 mg of caffeine.
-Nitro cold brew can have 30+% more caffeine per ounce than their standard counterparts because it is made using a higher ratio of grounds to water.
-So you could be looking at around 90 mg of caffeine per 8 oz cup.
+A regular cup of coffee (eight fluid ounces) has about 65 milligrams of caffeine.
+Nitro cold brew can have at least 30 percent more caffeine per ounce than their standard counterparts because it is made using a higher ratio of grounds to water.
+So, you could be looking at around 90 milligrams of caffeine per eight-ounce cup.

-On the other hand, espresso is sold and served by the ounce in “shots”, and most people only one or two shots.
-Each shot contains about 64 mg of caffeine (about the same as a standard cup of coffee).
-However, a double shot (still only 1/4 the amount of coffee) will have about 120 mg of caffeine.
+On the other hand, espresso is sold and served by the ounce in “shots,” and most people only consume one or two shots at a time.
+Each shot contains about 64 milligrams of caffeine (about the same as a standard cup of coffee).
+However, a double shot (still only a quarter of the amount of coffee) will have about 120 milligrams of caffeine.

 Is Nitro coffee bad for you?

 In some ways, yes!
 Due to the natural sweetness of the nitro cold brew, most people can enjoy the beverage with little to no add-ins.
-The same cannot be said for many other caffeinated sports beverages, which often use added sugars or creamers to improve the flavor.
+You can’t say the same for many other caffeinated sports beverages, which often use added sugars or creamers to improve the flavor.

 Not only does swapping in nitro for your go-to caffeine boost help cut down on calories, but it is also pretty refreshing by its own merit.
 It combines the cooling sensation of a cold brew with the bright fizziness of a soda or sparkling water, all with the creaminess of a smoothie.

-The only thing you really need to look out for with this nitro coffee is the caffeine.
-The same can be said about most sports drinks, but it bears repeating.
-Like most caffeinated beverages, Nitro can increase your heart rate, posing an issue for many caffeine-sensitive individuals or those facing heart problems or experiencing anxiety.
+The only thing you really need to look out for with this nitro coffee is the caffeine — the same can be said about most sports drinks, but it bears repeating.
+Like most caffeinated beverages, nitro can increase your heart rate, posing an issue for many caffeine-sensitive individuals or those experiencing heart problems or anxiety.

 How is it different from iced coffee?

-First off, nitro coffee is made using cold brew, rather than an iced coffee base.
+First off, nitro coffee is made using a cold brew rather than an iced coffee base.
 That means rather than chilling the beverage after brewing, the coffee is brewed at room temperature or colder.
-This cold extraction also produces a coffee concentrate, rather than a standard coffee like you’d get from a drip brewer.
+This cold extraction also produces a coffee concentrate, rather than the standard coffee you’d get from a drip brewer.

 The coffee concentrate can be watered down to varying degrees, allowing for more strength control.
-Also, nitro coffee also includes the “nitro” part (ie. the addition of nitrogen gas), further differentiating it from your usual iced coffee or frappé.
+Also, nitro coffee includes the “nitro” part (i.e., the addition of nitrogen gas), further differentiating it from your usual iced coffee or frappé.